Alamantus/robbie.antenesse.net/_posts/2023-12-08-what-chatgpt-is-and-why-it-cant-replace-you.md

   <p>Rather than literally using the text of words and how they are placed in relation
   to each other, every word (called a "token") is represented as a vector, and every token vector is associated with other token vectors based on how they have been used in the sample data in the database.
+The text itself is stored in a separate data set that the AI pulls from when using the model.
 Storing words this way removes the problems caused by homonymns and also allows very clever manipulation of words.
 The vector representation of tokens even allows mathematical computation between tokens to get new words based on how the relationships between vectors has been